Browse by Medical Category

 Didactic sessions and hands-on laboratory experience form the core of the rotation.
 The student will also have the opportunity to work closely with faculty, fellows, and residents on a project of mutual interest.
 At the end of the clerkship, the student will present to the department on a topic of his or her choice.

 While the course is primarily organized to provide preparation for a potential career in Pathology, students interested in other areas of medicine will be able to gain insights into the role of pathologists and laboratory information systems in medical and surgical diagnosis and management.
 Previous computer experience is not required, but may be helpful.
-Enrollment is subject to the pre-approval of the course director, Dr. John Gilbertson.
+Enrollment is subject to the pre-approval by Veronica Klepeis, MD, PhD.

 Goals and Objectives